JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

    `ia` to `jb`.
 Assume that the only exchange interaction is the closest inter-sublattice one, (between the two atoms in the unit cell), and use the DFT energy difference calculated above to provide an estimate of the interactions.
-One must assume classical spins (S=5/2) and the number of sites connected to a particular atom by this exchange interaction is eight.
+One must assume classical spins of `S=5/2`.

 We will now perform a more systematic evaluation of the exchange constants and resulting magnon dispersion.
 These can be calculated from DFT using the so-called magnetic force theorem (MFT) [1]_.
 The present implementation is based on plane waves and for technical reasons it is easiest to evaluate the Heisenberg parameters in `q`-space [2]_.
-Thus we obtain `J^{ab}(\mathbf{q})`, but this is often convenient since these functions are precisely what is required to calculate the magnon dispersion.
+Details on the theory and implementations can be found here :ref:`mft`.
+We thus obtain `J^{ab}(\mathbf{q})` directly, but this is often convenient since these functions are precisely what is required to calculate the magnon dispersion.
 The script :download:`mft_q.py` computes the Fourier transformed exchange constants and calculates the magnon dispersion along a specified path.
-Run the calculation, it will take 4-5 minutes on six cores.
+Run the calculation, it will take 2-3 minutes on 12 cores.
 The results can be plotted with :download:`plot_mft.py`.

  * How does the magnon band width compare with the experimental one [3]_?